We aim for perfection

 Carbon foot print reduction – case story from a hotel

 WaterStillar Works solar powered systems will have a very positive effect on the carbon footprint and in this letter, we have tried to quantify how much.
 Calculating this is difficult and can be discussed but the hotel had some numbers to consider and even use as documentation of the carbon footprint.
 Please ready through, get inspired and put in your own assumptions.

 Noise and reflections

 Normally you wouldn’t consider noise as a sustainability factor.
 We think it is.
-All WaterStillar systems are noiseless and in the same way to make it as discrete as possbile, we use matte paint to avoid reflections from the systems.
+All WaterStillar systems are noiseless.
+In the same philosophy, to make our products as discrete as possible, we use matte paint to avoid light reflections from the systems.

 Distillation systems need to be descaled occasionally.
 We recommend the coffee machine descaling brand you can buy locally.
 Once done, it can be poured into the drain and with some flushing with fresh water it is harmless.

 For sterilising pipes and water tanks, we recommend hydrogen peroxide or even better, a steam cleaner.
 Both are harmless when used correctly.